CivicaDigital/NodeJsDojo/README.md

 });
 ```

+The `readFile` method of the File System (`fs`) module can be used to asynchronously read the entire contents of a file.
+Recall that `__filename` refers to the file name of the current module.

 Which of these do you think will be displayed first?

 In this case, `immediate 2` will be logged before `timeout 2`, and the order of `immediate 1` and `timeout 1` is non-deterministic (run a few times and you will see different orders).
 To understand this, let's investigate the event loop inner workings.
 The following [diagram from the Node website](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/) gives a simplified overview of the event loop's order of operations to decide which events to push to the event queue and when:

 ```
    ┌───────────────────────────┐